mvhammedali/Django-Postgis/README.md

 # Django and PostGIS Template

 This is a starter template for building a mapper application with PostGIS and Django.
+With these starter features, you can kickstart the development of a  mapper application tailored to your apecific needsin PostGIS and Django.

 ## Features